 When you taste the deliciousness of these bottles, you’re getting a taste for what the earth can create.
 And as always, the planet, when allowed to do so, can produce so well what humans can only dream of creating on their own.

-But here’s the thing: Vineyards like Tablas are a long way from the wine shop or grocery store aisle.
+But here’s the thing: Biodynamic vineyards like Tablas are a long way from the wine shop or grocery store aisle.
 Who’s able to follow winemakers, vineyard managers, and field workers around to assess what they’re doing with their grapes?